porcinus/Arma-3/mpmissions/README.md

 ### Important note:
-I modify some of theses mission on a daily basis, this repo can be a bit outdated.
+- I modify some of theses mission on a daily basis, this repo can be a bit outdated.
-All of missions on this repo have debug features enable, test these missions with friends.
+- All of missions on this repo have:
+  - Debug features enabled.
+  - AI enabled, AI units are removed once the server start.
+I use this trick to bypass JIP glitch that disallow player from joining when mission started.
-Not tested on dedicated server.
+- Not tested on dedicated server.
-Some missions share functions or scripts, this doesn't mean all are sync (uptodate).
+- Some missions share functions or scripts, this doesn't mean all are sync (uptodate).

 ## EscapeFromMaldenMOD.Malden
 This mission is based on the original "Escape from Malden" mission.